close

 Ligaments supporting the knee are another source of injury.
 Players can sprain or tear their anterior cruciate ligament (ACL) or medial collateral ligament (MCL).
 Upper extremity injuries like tears are usually season-ending, while sprains can dismiss someone for weeks or months.
 Ronald Acuna suffered an ACL tear in 2021, while All-Star catcher Salvador Perez tore his MCL.

-MLB Foot and Ankle Injuries
+MLB Foot & Ankle Injuries

 Foot and ankle injuries aren’t as likely to end a player’s season but they can last for a long time, causing a player to underperform.

 The Achilles tendon runs up the back of the leg and can develop tendonitis.
-This can send a player to the 10-day IL, like the Yankees’ Giancarlo Stanton was during the previous season.
+This can send a player to the 10-day IL like the Yankees’ Giancarlo Stanton was during the previous season.
 Or the Achilles tendon can be torn, which will cause a player to be unable to perform for their remaining scheduled games.

 Ankle sprains can be mild or severe.
 Some sprains may not require placement on the injured list while others can keep a player out for 10 to 12 weeks.
 Willy Adames of the Brewers missed three weeks with a sprain last season.
 Manny Machado missed 10 days, while Mitch Haniger missed 15 weeks.